global-asp/asp-source/en/0084_demane-and-demazane.md

 So they made a strong door to cover the entrance, with only two holes to let in air and light.

-Demane warned his sister, “Stay in the cave while I am out hunting, and don’t cook any meat.
-Cannibals love the smell of cooking meat.”
+Demane warned his sister, "Stay in the cave while I am out hunting, and don't cook any meat.
+Cannibals love the smell of cooking meat."

 ##
 Each evening Demane brought back something he had killed – a hare or some birds or a small buck.